Helenodora: Potential claws

 When first described by Thomson and Jones, the paratype (FMNH PE 29050) was interpreted to preserve seven pairs of claws on the tips of its lobopods.
 One of these was well-defined, while the rest less so.
 The claws were preserved as small, long dark patches composed of a thin film of carbon and framboidal pyrite.
 All were on the left row of the body and found on either side of the fossil concretion.

 However, a 2016 redescription by Murdock et al. argued that Helenodora’s claws were a taphonomic artifact.
 In this study, claw-like patches were found throughout the paratype as well as in multiple newer specimens.
 These were found in areas inconsistent with claws, sometimes outside the fossil boundary.
 Based on this information, the claws on the paratype were likely a coincidence, causing Murdock to conclude that the animal lacked them in life.
 This was further supported by taphonomic evidence, as in modern velvet worms, claws are composed of sclerotized (hardened) chitin and are a highly decay-resistant feature.

 Barely a year later, Helenodora’s lack of claws was contested in a study by Grimaldi et al. This paper redescribed Cretoperipatus, a velvet worm preserved in amber, based on three new specimens.
 The authors found that in one specimen, many of the claws had detached and were dispersed throughout the amber matrix.
 In modern velvet worms, the foot begins decaying soon after death.
 Because the claws are only connected by a fragile membrane of tissue, decay might cause them to detach.
 This can reach the point where the animal lacks feet and claws altogether.
 With this in mind, the small dark patches in Helenodora could be claws that separated before or during fossilization.

+Classification

+Thompson and Jones (1980)

+When originally classified back in 1980, Helenodora was placed into the phylum Uniramia (a now obsolete group) and tentatively labeled as an onychophoran.
+Thompson and Jones were somewhat unsure of this due to poor preservation of the animal's head.
+It unclear weather Helenodora had antennae, jaws, and slime papillae (which back then were called oral papillae).
+While the Helenodora was reconstructed as an onychophoran, the authors acknowledged it may have differed.

+Rolfe et al. (1982)

+The following paper synonymized Helenodora with Ilyodes, considering both to be onychophorans.
+Their reasoning for synonymizing the taxa was never explained and was essentially done for no reason.
+Additionally, the study mentioned onychophoran fossils from France which they considered virtually identical to the animal.